Data Validation: What is it and why is it Important?

 Why is Data Validation Important?

 Duplicates, missing data or contradicting data could result in a variable picture of the data landscape.
 If the trustworthiness of the data is questioned, then the analysis on the data becomes less relevant or is flawed which may have operational consequences.
-If you are missing data from a data source or if the data source is incorrect then anything you do afterward with the data will be flawed.
+If you are missing data from a data source or if the data source is incorrect then anything you do afterwards with the data will be flawed.

 Data Validation is key to downstream data analysis and decision making.
 If you don’t have good quality data, then it is very likely it will affect the decisions you make based on the data.
 For example, in central banking, if transaction data is not validated then calculated rates can be wrong or derived statistics will be misleading.
 Having good quality data allows analytics to be applied to receive results that can be used reliably for decisions making.